ZhangAoCanada/RADDet/README.md

 RAD:		3D-FFT radar data with size (256, 256, 64)
 stereo_image:	2 rectified stereo images
 gt:		ground truth with {"classes", "boxes", "cart_boxes"}
+sensors_para: 	"stereo_para" for stereo depth estimation, and "registration_matrix" for cross-sensor registration
 ```

 **Note:** for the `classes`, they are `["person", "bicycle", "car", "motorcycle", "bus", "truck" ]`.